-There’s not much missing with the Vyper Novo.
+There’s not much missing with the Vyper Novo wrist computer.
 It’s easy to use and has all the functionalities that a recreational diver could ask for.

 You can start with getting the dive computer itself and later add the wireless transmitters as needed.
 Beginning with the essentials will save you money, and you can expand the capabilities as you go and gain more experience.

 Features/Specifications of the Vyper Novo

 - Large display showing all necessary data at a glance